Who is in the cast of Netflix's The Politician?

 Zoey Deutch plays Infinity

 Who is Infinity?
-A teenage cancer patient whom Payton recruits to be his running mate (hoping that he’ll snag the sympathy vote…).
+A sick teenager whom Payton recruits to be his running mate (hoping that he’ll snag the sympathy vote…).
 However, an ill-judged comment comes back to haunt her.

 Where have I seen Zoey Deutch before?
 Star of the romantic comedy Set It Up and gothic romance Beautiful Creatures, Deutch has also starred in Ed Sheeran’s music video for his song Perfect.